 DAVID EVANS

 Tom Lovelace is a London based artist, working across photography and performance.
 Lovelace’s practice is shaped by the collaborative histories of photography, phenomenology, theatre and the languages and legacies of abstraction.
-Since 2017, Lovelace has been developing the Living Pictures; presenting interactive exhibition spaces, exploring the photographic image, moments in art history and sites of architecture through performance methodologies.
+Since 2017, Lovelace has been developing the Living Pictures; presenting interactive exhibition spaces, exploring contemporary photography, sites of architecture and moments in art history.
 Lovelace is currently completing doctoral research, with a focus on the Living Pictures, at the University of Westminster.
 As a Lecturer he works at the Royal College of Art, London and Glasgow School of Art.

 Tom Lovelace frees photography from its traditional role as a realist mode of representation by creating photographs and sculptural installations that become a critical index of themselves.
 Drawing our attention to the surface, to the physicality of the photograph, through staged and spontaneous interventions in which we become part of a performance, the artist asks us to rethink what it means to witness in an age in which seeing no longer means believing.
 By disrupting the passive process of viewing photographs, of merely seeing through them, Lovelace challenges us to think with these images, and by bringing us into relation with others, including himself, he makes us aware that there is a politics at stake.
 Invited to interact with selected works, we are confronted with our own unique preconceptions of what constitutes a photograph and what distinguishes it from a work of art.
 In the artist’s constructed reflective landscapes and collaborative installations, spectators become actors, and judgment becomes collective experience.
 Lisa Stein, Mirror Mirror, Bodø Biennale